Leinadix/C4TX/C4TX.SDL/README.md

 - Run the `setup-sdl.ps1` script to automatically download and install the libraries
 - Check if there are any dependencies missing (like freetype.dll for SDL2_ttf)

+### "Unable to load DLL 'bass.dll'" errors
+- Download the BASS audio library from http://www.un4seen.com/
+- Place bass.dll in your project's bin directory

 ### Font rendering issues
 - The game tries to use system fonts.
 Make sure you have at least one of these fonts: Arial, Verdana, Segoe UI, or Calibri
 - You can add custom fonts to the Assets/Fonts directory and modify the font loading code in GameEngine.cs

 ### Audio playback issues
-- The game supports MP3 and WAV audio formats
+- The game supports MP3, WAV, and OGG audio formats with the BASS audio library
 - If you experience crackling or audio issues, try converting your audio files to a different format
 - Make sure the audio filename in the .osu file matches the actual audio file in the beatmap directory